Kenneth-Macharia/FastFoodFast/README.md

     1.gh-pages - which will focus on the interactive front end development while making it possible to test the webpages while hosted on a remote server.
 (Github pages)

-    2.heroku-api - which will focus on the API back improvements, while making it possible to test the API while hosted on a remote server.
+    2.api_staging-heroku - which will focus on the API back improvement and deployment, while making it possible to test the API while hosted on a remote server.
 (Heroku)

 ## Author
 Kenneth Macharia